ingridscience

 With the space phone the added cones mean that the sound of the coils vibrating are amplified, to make a strange, spacey sound.

-Make a transverse wave by flicking the slinky sideways.
-Sound waves can only move like this through solids.
+Make a transverse wave by flicking the slinky quickly sideways.
+The wave will move along the slinky.

 Look for the wave coming back along the slinky, which models an echo.
 An echo in a big room, or across a valley, is the sound waves bouncing back.